tribulnation/bitget/README.md

-# bitget
+# Bitget

-The unofficial, fully-typed async Python SDK for Bitget, by Tribulnation.
+> The unofficial, fully-typed async Python SDK for Bitget, by Tribulnation.